Ameya-Bhingurde/Cisco-Forecast-Pipeline/README.md

-# 📈 Forecasting Pipeline with Cost-Weighted Ensemble Optimization
+# 📈 Forecasting Pipeline with Cost-Weighted Predictions

 A forecasting pipeline that blends team insights with data-driven predictions, optimized using cost-weighted error metrics and multi-quarter backtesting.
 The final forecast is a smart blend of machine learning and human intuition — tuned to minimize business impact.